publiccodenet/about/activities/recruitment/company-description.md

 # Company description for job advertising websites

-> Written initially for Stack Overflow (using their subheadings), this can be reused or remixed elsewhere.
+> Written initially for Stack Overflow Jobs (using their subheadings), this can be reused or remixed elsewhere.

 ## About Foundation for Public Code